Paradigm-MP/oof/README.md

 fxmanifest.lua
 ```

 Each module can be thought of like what you would usually see in a normal RedM resource.
 It has some purpose that it carries out, and might interact with other scripts.
-For example, the [UI module](https://github.com/Paradigm-MP/oof-ui) is an essential part of every server that uses OOF.
-It wraps the default NUI system into a nice class based and OOF event based system and makes it easy to do what you want.

 We separate each module into three types of Lua files: server, client, and shared.
 The files within `server` are files that only the server has access to; `client` files are files that only the clients have access to.
 Files within `shared` are files that both the server and client can access, such as shared classes, data structures, and config files.